VaLibTeam/VaLib/CONTRIBUTING.md

    - All code should reside in the `va` namespace.
    - Alternatively, classes may be prefixed with `Va`, for example: `VaMyClassName`.
    - Exceptions are allowed if justified, but the default should follow this rule.
+   - - Similar names are allowed but should not be overused.
+For example:
+     - `VaMap` could be a class representing a map.
+     - `va::map` could be a function that maps a list using a given function.
+     - While this can improve readability in some cases, excessive use of similar names may lead to confusion and should be avoided.

 7. **Testing and Benchmarking**
    - After adding a new class or functionality, include a corresponding test in the `testing/` directory.